 Elisabeth Paice Awards for Educational Excellence

-In 2010, 2011 and 2012 the London Deanery (now Shared Services), presented the Elisabeth Paice Awards for Educational Excellence in order to identify and reward those making outstanding commitment and contributions to postgraduate medical and dental education in London.
+In 2010, 2011 and 2012 the London Deanery (now incorporated as part of Health Education England), presented the Elisabeth Paice Awards for Educational Excellence in order to identify and reward those making outstanding commitment and contributions to postgraduate medical and dental education in London.
 Over 170 applications were received across 6 categories in the three years.
 A list of Winners and Highly Commended awards can be found below.

 Best Secondary Care Department or Unit 2012